IsaacMAllen/Parallel-Quicksort-Project/README.md

 Section 3.2 of textbook

 ## Hours Log
-6/15/22 2 to 4pm - Picking a topic & starting research.
+6/15/22 2 to 4pm - In Class - Picking a topic & starting research.

+6/16/22 1 to 2pm - Article Reading & research.
+6/16/22 2 to 4pm - In Class - Read QuickSort article, clone github, begin coding

 ### Roadmap
 1) Read documentation by 6/16